adamparker75/Lumley-U16s/README.md

 ## _**Testing**_

 A lot of the testing was carried out using the developer tools in Google Chrome, whilst in a preview from Gitpod.
 This was to look at the responsiveness of the website and to make sure it works well on mobile devices.
 This resulted in a lot of modifying on the go as I was creating the code.

+### _**User Story Tests**_

+1. **Fixtures page** <br>
+i.
+Click on the Fixtures and Results link in the navigation bar. <br>
+ii.
+Does the Fixtures and Results page open? <br>
+iii.
+Can the fixtures and results be displayed clearly?

+**All tests performed and no errors found.**

+2. **League Table** <br>
+i.
+Open the home page. <br>
+ii.
+Scroll down to the League Table Section. <br>
+iii.
+Can the League Table be viewed clearly?

+**All tests performed and no errors found.**

+3. **Player Information** <br>
+i.
+Click on the Team Page link in the navigation bar. <br>
+ii.
+Are the names displayed clearly? <br>
+iii.
+Click on a players name. <br>
+iv.
+Does a popover appear with the players name and some information about the player? <br>
+v.
+Click away from the players name. <br>
+vi.
+Does the popover disappear? <br>
+vii.
+Click on another players name. <br>
+viii.
+Is the information displayed in the popover different? <br>
+ix.
+Click on all the players names to ensure the correct information is displayed. <br>

+**All tests performed and no errors found.**

+4. **Contact Form** <br>
+i.
+Click on the contact us link in the footer. <br>
+ii.
+Click back to home and click on the contact link in the navigation bar. <br>
+iii.
+Submit a blank form to check if an error message appears for the required field. <br>
+iv.
+Test the email field with an invalied email address.
+Can the form be submitted. <br>
+v.
+Place 5 characters in the text box and submit, do you get a message about the minimum number of characters? <br>
+vi.
+Submit the form with all fields filled out correctly, can the form be submitted? <br>

+**All tests performed and no errors found.**

+5. **Google Map** <br>
+i.
+Click on the contact us link in the footer. <br>
+ii.
+Click back to home and click on the contact link in the navigation bar. <br>
+iii.
+Is the embedded Google Map displayed. <br>
+iv.Does the map zoom in and out? <br>
+v.Does the view larger map link open the map in Google Maps?

+All tests performed and no errors found.

 **I tested the website on the following browsers using a Microsoft Surface Pro on Windows 10 pro.**